mjksinc/ButtonGuide-Dev/README.md

 # teXXmoButon_IoTCentral

-This document contains all the instructions for connecting your teXXmo IoT Button to Azure IoT Central
+This document contains all the instructions for connecting your teXXmo IoT Button to Azure IoT Central and triggering an action based on the number of clicks.

 ## Pre-requisites
 - 1 x teXXmo Button